elliotperviz/cmms/qm/README.md

 - Exchange interactions due to the antisymmetry of the wavefunction (Pauli exclusion principle).
 - Correlation effects due to the instantaneous repulsion between electrons beyond the mean field approximation.

-Its exact form is unknown, meaning its analytical form can only be written approximately.
-There are number of different common approximations:
+Its exact form is **unknown** -- **this is the only fundamental approximation in the DFT formalism**.

+Since the analytical form is unknown, practical calculations employ approximate functionals, such as:
 - Local Density Approximation (LDA) - assumes that XC energy at each point depends only on the local electron density
 - Generalised Gradient Approximation (GGA) - includes the gradient of the local density to better account for inhomogeneity
 - Hybrid functionals - essentially a correction to GGA, mix in a portion of more accurate treatment of electron-electron repulsion

+These approximations affect *all* computed observables: energies, forces, vibrational properties, band gaps etc., as such the choice of exchange correlation functional is **critical** to the accuracy of our results.

 ### Solution for (periodic) crystalline materials - The Bloch functions